roman-milk/roman-milk.github.io/student-teacher.md

  In the store cupboard she bent under a low shelf with less modesty than usual.
 "It's here somewhere, do you mind waiting while I find it?" she innocently asked.

  She and two others knew exactly where it was for they had been tasked with clearing the cupboard a few weeks ago.
 It had been amusing finding it in the dust and they had played at being teacher and students.
-Report_Story #2